 We are excited to announce that we are now offering a new service: Photobiomodulation/Low Level Laser Therapy!
-This is an emerging therapy in both veterinary and human medicine, and Dr Kathryn has recently undergone training in the use of specially designed LEDs and lasers for treating a wide array of different conditions in our furry friends.
-Dr Kathryn is now offering this new and exciting treatment at an affordable price to our Aussie Mobile Vet patients all over Sydney.
+This is an emerging therapy in both veterinary and human medicine, and Dr Rainbow and Dr Audrey have recently undergone training in the use of specially designed LEDs and lasers for treating a wide array of different conditions in our furry friends.
+Our vets are now offering this new and exciting treatment at an affordable price to our Aussie Mobile Vet patients all over Sydney.
 This is a unique service not found in many other veterinary practices, and can make a dramatic difference to your pet’s wellbeing quality of life.

 How Therapeutic Laser Therapy Works When we think of lasers, we often think of very high powered lasers that cut or burn with pinpoint precision, or very low powered laser pointers that many people use to tease their cats into a frenzy of activity.
 Photobiomodulation therapy (PBMT) uses gentle lasers and powerful LED lights to stimulate the body’s natural healing mechanisms and immune defences.
 Just like photosynthesis, where plants absorb and convert light energy for growth, our cells are capable of absorbing light, which triggers the release of more ATP (cellular fuel) from inside the cell.
 This encourages healing, stimulates blood flow and can modulate the body’s immune response and pain perception.